ozgurrgul/sheetly-docs/webhooks.md

 ---

-**Where is my webhook URL?** Reach me through twitter or e-mail with your Google Sheet document id and I'll give your special webhook URL.
+**Where is my webhook URL?** Reach me through twitter (Qozgurrgul) or e-mail (ozgurgul @ yandex.com) with your Google Sheet document id and I'll give your special webhook URL.